ThomasWorkOnline/Quark/README.md

 }
 ```

-The following examples will guide you in learning the Quark API.
+The following examples will guide you in creating custom applications.

 <ins>**1.
 Creating a Quark application**</ins>
 ```c++